History of Khammam District

-Presently, Khammam district has an area equal to 84,583 hectares and the total horticultural production from the district is 4, 24, 506.000 Metric tones.
-Hence it is obvious that the district earns a large amount of revenue from its horticultural produce.
+Presently, Khammam district has an area equal to 84,583 hectares and the total horticultural production from the district is 4, 24, 506.000 Metric tons.
+Hence it is obvious that the district earns a large amount of revenue from its horticultural production.
 Apart from horticulture the activities which are practiced by the people of Khammam are agriculture and sericulture.
-Marketing the indigenous products of the district to other regions is an important challenge which the people of Khammam face.
-Hence it can be concluded that production and distribution of various kinds of flowers, fruits and their seeds is the major economic activity for the people of Khammam district and it is through this activity they make their living.
+The production and distribution of various kinds of flowers, fruits and their seeds is the major economic activity for the people of Khammam district and it is through this activity they make their living.

 Tourism in Khammam District